apankrat/note-detector/README.md

 ## Background

 This code is a part of a piano trainer web app that helps with learning which note is where on the keyboard.

-Still a work in progress, the app shows a stream of notes, one by one, with a variable delay and expects the user to play a respective key.
-The detector then checks what note was played and scores the user based on that.

-As such the focus is on detection of a _single_ note under uncomplicated conditions.
+As such the focus is on detection of a _single_ note under relatively uncomplicated conditions.

 ## Pitch detection